ippolito-cmu/ChasingRandom/README.md

     pages = "7595--7628",
 }
 ```
-- code for deita data selection was sourced from the official open source repository.
+- Code for deita data selection was sourced from the official open source repository.
 ```
 @inproceedings{
 liu2024what,